cantaloupe-project/cantaloupe/README.md

 GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of source formats and is generally faster than ImageMagickProcessor.

-*Note: due to a quirk in im4java, ImageMagick has to be installed for this processor to work.
-(The `identify` command is used to get image dimensions.)
-Eliminating this dependency is on the to-do list.*

 ### ImageMagickProcessor

 ImageMagickProcessor, like GraphicsMagickProcessor, also uses